-There are two categories of sealing products: penetrating/impregnating and stone enhancer/coating sealer
+There are two categories of sealing products:

-Penetrating/Impregnating Stone Sealers are a no-sheen, natural look sealer that can be water-based or solvent-based and are good for interior and exterior applications.
+Penetrating/Impregnating: Penetrating/Impregnating Stone Sealers are a no-sheen, natural look sealer that can be water-based or solvent-based and are good for interior and exterior applications.
 Most quality sealers of this type are rated to protect the stone for several years.
 A premium natural look penetrating/impregnating sealer is the standard choice on natural stone countertops.